shakfu/alda/docs/dev/unified-commandline-parsing.md

    of forwarded arguments and decide whether a psnd flag appearing *after* `--` is forwarded rather than consumed.
 Current behaviour has no `--` concept, so this is new surface.

-4. **Whether to adopt argtable3 instead of layer 1.** Layer 2 is the load-bearing part of this design and is independent of that choice.
+4. **Whether to adopt argtable3 instead of layer 1.** Layer 2 is the structural part of this design and is independent of that choice.